pixelprotest/cozy-manager/README.md

 ### 7. Edit Mode..
 `cozy edit <id>`

-this will open a command line prompt asking you what you want to edit
+this will open a command line prompt asking you what you want to edit, it will walk you through some options